ChipmunkWrangler/quadlasers/docs/DesignDoc.markdown

 They are actually projectiles, not beams, in the film.
 Can we make projectiles not suck?

 ##Controls
-Add crosshairs again
-Or Add full blown star wars targeting system
+Add full blown star wars targeting system

 ###Movement